dylan-tong-aws/aws-serverless-ml-pipeline/README.md

 ### What does it do?

-The following diagram is a logical archictecture for the solution.
+The following diagram is the logical archictecture of the solution.

 ![architecture](/images/logical-architecture.png)

 ---